The poem "A Poison Tree" by William Blake

 11. And my foe beheld it shine,

-👉 The poet says that his enemy noticed the shining apple and was attracted to it.
+👉 He explains that his enemy noticed the shining apple and became attracted to its beauty and appearance.

 12. And he knew that it was mine.